 We have created a mammoth list of 28 of the best Korean Dramas to get your teeth stuck into here.

-Why not drop us a comment below and tell us your favourite.
-Chinese or Korean (or maybe even Japanese)?!
+Why not drop us a comment below and tell us your favourites.
+Chinese, Vietnamese or Korean or maybe even Japanese?!

 Fancy treating yourself to a new TV to watch your favourite Chinese Dramas on?
 Check out this amazing Samsung TV we purchased for the LTL offices on Amazon!Please note these links are affiliate links and LTL Mandarin School take a small cut of any sales made, with the rest going to Amazon and the lister of the product.

 Some of the best Chinese dramas are Ode to Joy, Meteor Garden, Empresses in the Palace, The Untamed, look at our full list to find out more.

 What is the most popular Chinese drama now?